miracle2k/webassets/docs/faq.rst

 I am using a CSS compiler and I need it's filter to apply even in debug mode!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-See the :ref:`section on CSS compilers <bundles-css_compilers>` for how
-this is best done.
+See :doc:`css_compilers` for how this is best done.